 - Southern Vietnam: Suoi Dai has 50+ bouldering routes.

 I’ve read online that you can deep water solo in Ha Long Bay (the north area), but all Reddit sources, online guides and reviews that claim this seem to be 5 to 10 years old.
 I can’t find any new sources that state that you can deep water solo in Ha Long Bay today.
-If you know of a deep water solo place in Ha Long Bay proper, let me know down in the comments!
+If you know of a deep water solo place in Ha Long Bay proper, let me know in the comments below!

 When can you deep water solo in Vietnam?

-🗓️ The most popular time to visit Vietnam is during the summer season (June to August), but a great time to visit Vietnam to deep water solo is during the spring (March to April) and fall (September to November).
+🗓️ The most popular time to visit Vietnam is during the summer season (June to August), but a great time to visit Vietnam to deep water solo is during the spring (March to April) or fall (September to November).

 The tourist crowds are smaller which makes for a beautiful and peaceful experience, and Lan Ha Bay has relatively reliable weather during those months.